 Placing Materials on Reserve

 To place library materials or personal items on reserve please fill out this form.
-Stop at the Circulation Desk to set up the procedure.
+Bring the form to the Circulation Desk to set up the procedure.
 Allow one business day for library staff to ready items for reserve check out.
+Your reserve list will be available online in the MnPALS catalog for students to check.

 Please let your students know that reserve items are organized by faculty name not by class.
 Students must present their Saint Mary's ID card to sign them out.
 Materials ordinarily are used in the building for two hours and may go out overnight one hour before closing only if you so specify.
 Faculty may determine the loan limitations as needed.